 vi) Search Engine Optimisation

 This ought to be one of the most important sections of this feature.
-In this section, you’ll be presented with a series of reports featuring all kind of data collected from Google Webmaster Tools.
+In this section, you’ll be presented with a series of reports featuring all kinds of data collected from Google Webmaster Tools.
 Speaking of which, Google Webmaster is an essential diagnostic tool you can use to assess your site’s health with regards to the Google search engine.

 It’s a Wrap